How to Flush Your Water Heater

 Water Heater Sediment – Best Home Gear

-We recommend a 1-year cycle to maintain a low or sediment-free water heater for draining hot water heaters.
+We recommend a 1-year cycle to maintain a low or sediment-free water heater for draining water heaters.

 Signs that you may have excess sediment can include popping sounds or gurgling, which is the sound of bubbles escaping heavy concentrations of sediment in the bottom of the water heater.